pinetree408/pinetree408.github.io/_posts/2016-02-01-python-code-convention.md

 ## What issuse

-python code convetion 관리를 위하여 pep8을 사용하였다.
+use pep8 for python code convetion

 ## How to study